 - ¾ cup of water

-- 3 cups cooking Oil ( for deep frying )
+- 3 cups Canola Oil ( for deep frying )

 Instructions

-- Transfer the soaked beans into the blender, add the onion, pepper and ¾ cup of water.
+- Transfer the soaked beans into the blender, add the onion, pepper and 3/4 cup of water and blend till smooth.

-- Transfer the batter to a bowl of a stand mixer with the whisk attached.
+- Scoop batter into the bowl of a stand mixer with the whisk attached.

 - While you are whisking the batter, heat up the oil for frying.

-- When the oil is hot, scoop the batter into the oil with your hand be careful not to let your fingers touch the hot oil. ( see notes for how to know if the oil is hot enough) Alternatively you can scoop the batter quarter cup by quarter cup.
+- When the oil is hot, scoop the batter into the oil with your hand be careful not to let your fingers touch the hot oil. ( see note 4 below for how to know if the oil is hot enough) Alternatively you can scoop the batter quarter cup by quarter cup.
 Do not crowd the pan.

 - Fry till golden brown.
 Remember to flip the Akara to the other side so that the Akara balls brown evenly.